Building materials on roads or footpaths

-Roads and footpaths should be kept free of mud, dirt, sand and other materials at all times.
-Where possible, all building materials should be kept on your private property.
+Public roads and footpaths should be kept free of mud, dirt, sand and other materials at all times.
+All building materials should be kept on your private property.

-Residents are urged to ensure that the boundaries of their property remain clear of obstructions, and that overhanging tree branches are no lower than 2.4 metres.
-Council will issue notices to property owners requesting the removal of obstructions near footpaths, and issue fines to residents when requests are not followed.
+Residents must ensure the boundaries of their property remain clear of obstructions, and that overhanging tree branches are no lower than 2.4 metres.
+Council can issue notices to property owners requesting the removal of obstructions near footpaths, and may issue a fine if a request is not actioned.

-To report overhanging foliage or obstacles on the footpath please contact Customer Service on 8470 8888 or email firstname.lastname@example.org
+To report overhanging foliage or obstacles on the footpath, contact Council on 8470 8888 or email firstname.lastname@example.org

 Property owners are required to keep their land free of any items that may be deemed unsightly or detrimental to the amenity of the neighbourhood.

 Read the Unsightly Properties fact sheet.

 To report an unsightly property, contact Council on 8470 8888 or email email@example.com

 Parking cars, trailers, boats or other vehicles on nature strips or reserves is not permitted.
 Park within your property or on the road against the curb.

 You don't have to live in the country to be at risk from a grassfire or bushfire.
 Suburban homes can come under threat, especially when they are close to our parks, reserves and creeks.
 Being fire ready is a shared responsibility between government, emergency services and the community.

 Council's Fire Prevention Officers makes yearly inspections across all Darebin properties from November to March to ensure that they are maintained to a fire safe condition.